-I learned something new this week, while researching things to do about a medical condition I've been fighting for the past month.
+I learned something new this week, while researching things to do about a medical condition I've been fighting for the past month, and was advised to drink plenty of fluids to flush my kidneys and gallbladder.
 Firstly, yes it's true that caffeine is a diuretic, so that part was never wrong.
 But in the course of all my searching, I've learned something new to me: Modern medical research has concluded that the fluid in your coffee or tea easily balances out the mild diuretic effect of the caffeine.
-It absolutely counts toward keeping you hydrated and flushing out your kidneys and gall bladder.
-Which is a great idea for me, these days...
+It absolutely counts toward keeping you hydrated and flushing your system.
+Which is great news for me!

-So drink up, enjoy your morning latte (which DOES count toward all those glasses of water we're supposed to be drinking), and forgive me for my years of spreading old information!
+So drink up, enjoy your morning latte (which DOES count toward those eight glasses of water we're supposed to be drinking), and forgive me for my years of spreading old information!

-Of course, as my cousin mentioned, fluid intake is one thing, and the effects of caffeine itself are another thing entirely.
-Don't forget that the FDA recommends limiting your daily caffeine to 400mg, unless you're a fan of irregular heartbeat, chest pain, and stroke.
-And, of course, for those that are sensitive to it, adverse effects on sleep, especially when drinking caffeine late in the day.
+Of course, as my cousin mentioned when I posted this on Facebook, fluid intake is one thing, and the effects of caffeine itself are another thing entirely.
+It's important to know that the FDA recommends limiting your daily caffeine to 400mg -- unless you're a fan of irregular heartbeat, chest pain, and stroke.
+And, of course, for those that are sensitive to it, caffeine can have adverse effects on sleep, especially when drinking it late in the day.

 Here's a good reference from the Mayo Clinic for the curious.